 Some brands are notorious for bubbling (Magic Models for example) but bubbling is not necessarily the same as zinc rot and may be caused by other production failings.
 A model with bubbling will not necessarily develop Zinc rot symptoms.
 Likewise there are other types of rot out there such as powdery rot which impact models, many of which aren't made of Zinc at all - see here for more on this.

 When has Zinc Rot Occurred?

 There are examples of cracking and 'rot' in models dating throughout the history of 1:400 scale but it has only been seen on a large scale once.
 This became apparent in 2007 when models made during 2002 and 2003 at the Jinbo factory began to show signs of the rot.
-The Jinbo factory that was responsible at the time for the production of Aeroclassics, Big Bird and Seattle Models Co, so it is these three brands that have been primarily associated with the problem.
-The discover of the problem was a major reason for Aeroclassics leaving the Jinbo factory in 2007.
+The Jinbo factory was responsible at the time for the production of Aeroclassics, Big Bird and Seattle Models Co, so it is these three brands that have been primarily associated with the problem.
+The discovery of the problem was a major reason for Aeroclassics leaving the Jinbo factory in 2007.

 It is highly likely that the vast majority, if not all, of models from the 2002-2004 period have already rotted so if you have surviving models from that time period they are likely to be fine.
 There have been no reports of any Aeroclassics or Big Bird models being impacted from outside this relatively short period.

 Gemini Jets 2006-2007 & 2010-2013

 More recently and seemingly in multiple different events several Gemini Jets releases have also shown susceptibility to serious rot issues.
 The Portland Timbers 737 is notorious.
 Quite why only specific models across multiple years seem to be impacted is hard to say.